Dale-Black/ComputerVisionTutorials.jl/README.md

-# MedImageAITutorials.jl
+# ComputerVisionTutorials.jl

-Practical tutorials for deep learning in the field of medical imaging, using Julia.
+Practical tutorials for deep learning in the field of computer vision, with an emphasis on medical imaging.